Alien-Worlds/aw-core/README.md

 yarn add @alien-worlds/api-core
 ```

-## IoC
+## IoC (Inversion of Control)

-Inversion of Control (IoC) is implemented using Inversify, a powerful and lightweight inversion of control container for JavaScript and Node.js apps powered by TypeScript.
+Inversion of Control (IoC) is implemented using [InversifyJS](https://inversify.io/), a powerful and lightweight inversion of control container for JavaScript and Node.js apps powered by TypeScript.
 IoC promotes code modularity, making the system more flexible, maintainable, and scalable.

 #### Helpful links:

 - [About IoC](./tutorials/about-ioc.md)

 ## API